Pullikkaran Staraa Box Office: 5 Days Kerala Collections

 Performances At The Kochi Multiplexes..

-Importantly, the film has slowly gaining pace at the Kochi multiplexes.
+Importantly, the film has slowly been gaining pace at the Kochi multiplexes.
 According to a report by Forum Keralam, Pullikkaran Staraa has fetched 19.56 Lakhs from its 5 days of run at the Kochi multiplexes.
 There is a slight increase in the occupancy rate of the film, as well.

 ALSO READ: Mohanlal Speaks Up About Odiyan Manikyan